-On September 9, 1977, Naomi set out on her dream trip with a loaner boat (named Express Crusader) and supplies purchased with sponsorship money.
+On September 9, 1977, Naomi set out on her dream trip with a loaner boat (the Express Crusader) and supplies purchased with sponsorship money.
 Naomi relied solely on old-fashioned technology for navigation: a sextant and chronometer for figuring out latitude and longitude.
 It didn’t help that she wasn’t very good at this; she often got the two confused.

 Because Ms. James was sailing some of the most treacherous waters known, it’s no surprise she ran into some massive storms.
 One capsized her boat during the night, and she woke up on the ceiling.
-Lucky for her, the boat righted itself, with minimal damage.
+Lucky for her, the boat righted itself with minimal damage.
 Nothing short of a miracle.

 Naomi’s dream of sailing nonstop came to an end after that terrifying ordeal.
 A minor disappointment, really, considering she’d already traveled 8000 miles without radio contact.
 The remainder of her trip was rather uneventful.